dominictarr/phoenix/README.md

 ![phoenix](phoenix.png) **It's distributed!**

-Social feeds without ads or owners.
-Be free!
+Web applications without servers, social networks without advertisers, messaging without surveillance, and gardens without walls.

 Phoenix is a peer-to-peer network.
 It uses crytographic keypairs to create feeds and publish unforgeable entries which can spread across the network (see [secure-scuttlebutt](https://github.com/dominictarr/secure-scuttlebutt)).
-Bot users aggregate and redistribute the feeds.
+Public bot users aggregate and redistribute the feeds, but phoenix has no "servers."
+Every node is equal, and the network is fully open!

 Join us in #scuttlebutt on freenode.